What You Need to Know About Breastfeeding

 Each child is different, and breastfeeding may come with its share of ups and downs.
 Remember to be patient.
 Common breastfeeding challenges include sore nipples, low milk supply, plugged ducts and engorgement.
 If you are having any trouble, don’t give up.
 Reach out for help.
 ACCESS offers follow-up breastfeeding services designed to help you postpartum.

 ACCESS’ Maternal Child Health services, which includes its ACCESS Westside Healthy Start program, is ready to help and can connect you with the right resources.
-ACCESS provides services for pregnant and postpartum women including breastfeeding education, breastfeeding support, follow-up services, CenteringPregnancy® and access to Certified Lactation Counselors.
+ACCESS provides services for pregnant and postpartum women including breastfeeding education, breastfeeding support, and follow-up services.
 If you are facing any challenges, or simply have questions, our care team is here to help.